-Within Google Analytics there are 8 key terms that you should be looking at, that will provide a decent overview of how your website is performing and also how successful your digital marketing campaigns are.
+Within Google Analytics there are 8 key terms you should be looking at that will provide a decent overview of how your website is performing and also how successful your digital marketing campaigns are.
 It is also important to remember that you can change the date range within Google Analytics to find the best data to suit what you are looking for.
 We find taking a regular look at Year-On-Year and Month-On-Month data quite helpful, but there are a lot of date ranges you can look at and compare so it’s worth having a play around.

 This digital marketing performance data can be found by heading into your Google Analytics dashboard and selecting ‘audience’ from the menu on the left-hand side.
 Selecting ‘audience’ will then bring up a series of options, you will need to select ‘overview’.

 Below are the main Audience metrics you’ll find in Google Analytics

 - Sessions – Total number of Sessions within the date range.
 A session is the period time a user is actively engaged with your website.
 For example, a single session can contain multiple page views, events, social interactions, and eCommerce transactions.

 - Users – Users who have initiated at least one session during the date range and have visited your website.

 - New Users – The number of first-time users during the selected date range that have visited your website.
 When you are running a campaign you should be seeing an uplift in new users, compared to another period in time.